-- the prevention and avoidance of military conflicts
+- prevention and avoidance of military conflicts

-- the development of a single security system
+- development of a single security system

 Starting from 1993, an important part of the work of the OSCE is the sending of observers to member states, in order to observe the compliance of elections with law and the principles of democracy.
 Detailed reports are prepared on observation results.